 *Participants may be required to take part in one or more rehearsal sessions prior to the live webinar.

-The winning team will be announced on the same day after the presentation of all finalists.
+The winning team will be announced upon completion of all presentations.